 Your body: Leg, ankle and foot swelling are common around this time, as are varicose veins, which may disappear after childbirth.
 Invest in comfy shoes and hit your partner up for a nightly foot massage.

-Your little one: Your bambino's rate of weight gain slows a bit this week, and at the end of this week, your baby will be considered "early term" in medical lingo.
+Your little one: Your baby's rate of weight gain slows a bit this week, and at the end of this week, your baby will be considered "early term" in medical lingo.

 Your body: Your uterus now extends nearly all the way up to the base of your rib cage.
 Need proof that pregnant women are true superheroes?
 Consider the fact that during pregnancy, the uterus grows about 500 times in size.